For The Enthusiasts

 The TTP X-Files were compiled from data and knowledge accumilated from hundreds of hours of dynamometer (dyno) time and real life road testing over many years.
-A vast majority of the data was collected whilst creating our ignition advance curves, carb jetting kits and EFI tunes for the Triumph classic and cruiser range of twins. (sorry no Thunderbird cruiser data).
+A vast majority of the data was collected whilst creating our ignition advance curves, carb jetting kits and EFI tunes for the air cooled Triumph classic and cruiser range of twins.
 They show our experiences using what we consider to be the most popular induction and exhaust configurations.

 To ensure consistancy we used the same bikes from the first dyno run to the final road test for each model.
 Also before commencing testing each bike was given a complete service including valve adjustment and carb/throttle body balance along with other checks to make sure the engine and systems were working within spec.

 Our initial dyno runs were carried out on standard bikes with between 3-5000 miles on the clock and with the Secondary Air Injection (SAI) system removed.
 We remove the SAI as the air introduced to the exhaust ports with the system installed colour the air fuel ratio (AFR) readings given by our wide band O2 sensors.
 These runs are what we call "OEM Factory" and are the lower traces on the dyno graphs, they are used for comparison with the modified bike runs.